rubadhanaraj/Kickstarter-Analysis/README.md

 #An analysis of kickstarter Project
 ##Overview of Project:
-Louise, who is an upcoming playwright
+Louise, an upcoming playwright,who wants to start a crowdfunding campaign